Michael-Girard/HubServ/Web Pages/Readme.txt

 Users start out at the login screen, where they'll type in their username and password.
 The usernames and passwords are stored in a Microsoft Access database in a hashed form.
 The password that the user types in is hashed and compared with the hash stored in the database.
 If it's a match, the user is accepted.
 The program then looks at a boolean value in the database associated with that account to see if the user is a technician or an administrator.

-If technician, the user will see the documentation button only.
-If administrator, other functions will appear, such as the ability to add additional users to the database, letting them sign in.
+If technician, the user will see the documentation button only (main.jsp).
+If administrator, other functions will appear, such as the ability to add additional users to the database, letting them sign in (adminmain.jsp).

 ------------